Traveling for Business?

 For a detailed list of information security travel considerations, visit ISC's page on travel data security at https://www.isc.upenn.edu/security/aware/practice/travel

-1. Reserve a mobile internet hotspot and/or a loaner laptop from ITS.
+- Reserve a mobile internet hotspot and/or a loaner laptop from ITS.
 The ITS team keeps a small fleet of mobile internet hotspots and loaner laptops for business travel.
-To reserve one for your upcoming trip, submit a Help Desk ticket or call the help line at x8-HLPU (x84578).
+To reserve one for your upcoming trip, submit a Help Desk ticket or call the helpline at x8-HLPU (x8-4578).

-2. Depending on the country you travel to, you may be required to share data the you brought with you.
+- Depending on the country you travel to, you may be required to share data that you brought with you.
 If possible, avoid carrying any sensitive, confidential or regulated data on your laptop or mobile device when traveling.
-Not sure? contact the ITS team and we'll help review your data and ensure it's properly secured before you travel.
+Not sure?
+Contact the ITS team and we'll help review your data and ensure it's properly secured before you travel.

-4. Use caution with USB "thumb" drives that are given to you, like those handed out by sales professionals or at business conferences.
+- Use caution with USB "thumb" drives that are given to you, like those handed out by sales professionals or at business conferences.
 They may contain malware or malicious software.
 Consider only using USB drives from trusted sources.
-If you obtain a USB drive and aren't sure of it's contents, bring it to the office and our team will assist in ensuring it is safe to use.
+If you obtain a USB drive and aren't sure of its contents, bring it to the office, and our team will assist in ensuring it is safe to use.

 DO:

-• reservce and use a longer laptop when traveling to high sensitivity countries like Russia, China, Syria or Iran
+- reserve and use a longer laptop when traveling to high sensitivity countries like Russia, China, Syria, or Iran

 DON'T: